alterNERDtive/ahk-joystick-focus/README.md

 ```
 [devices]
-name1="2Joy"
-name2="4Joy"
-sensitivity1=10
-sensitivity2=1
+device1="2Joy"
+device2="4Joy"
+device1sensitivity=10
+device5useaxes=False
+device6usebuttons=False
 threshold=5
 ```

 In this section of the config file you are defining the devices the script should be monitoring.

-`name1` through `nameX` are the names in AHK terms, with `Joy` or `1Joy` being the first in the list.
+`device1` through `deviceX` are the device names in AHK terms, with `Joy` or `1Joy` being the first in the list.
 You’ll probably have to go through them in sequence to find out which physical device is which number.
 The ordering MIGHT change after you reboot the system but has been consistent for me so far.
 It should definitely change if you reboot with one of the devices unplugged.

-`sensitivity1` through `sensitivityX` is a multiplier used for the axis inputs of the device with the same number as above.
-If you do not have set any curves for your device(s), you should probably leave this at `1` for all of them.
+`deviceXsensitivity` is an (optional) multiplier used for the axis inputs of the device with the same number as above.
+If you do not have set any curves for your device(s), you should probably leave this at `1` for all of them (or just don’t put a setting into your config).
 Personally I have a very non-aggressive curve on my right stick, so that ones multiplier is cranked all the way up to `10`.

+Similarly, `deviceXuseaxes` and `deviceXuseButtons` can be set to `False` to disable monitoring of certain devices’ axes or buttons.
+If you leave this out, it is assumed `True`.

 Last but not least, `threshold` will be the intensity of input needed on an axis to trigger the script to focus your application. `5` means a 10% movement up or